thewillyhuman/willyOS-c/README.md

 ```

 #### Filter Function
-Returns the first element in a collection that fulfils a specific predicate.
+Returns the first element in a collection that fulfills a specific predicate.
 If no suitable element exists, the default value is returned.
 **Predicate <T> f:** The predicate that is going to be applied over the elements of the enumerable.
 **IEnumerable<T> e:** The enumerable to apply the predicate.
 ```C#